What is the M367 Pill?

 You may experience nausea, vomiting, constipation, lightheadedness, dizziness, or drowsiness while taking this medication.
 Some of these side effects may diminish as you continue using the medication.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.

-To prevent constipation, ensure you consume adequate dietary fiber, stay well-hydrated, and engage in regular physical activity.
+To prevent constipation, consume adequate dietary fiber, stay well-hydrated, and engage in regular physical activity.
 Consider using a laxative; consult your pharmacist to determine the most suitable option.

 To minimize the risk of dizziness and lightheadedness, rise slowly when transitioning from a seated or reclining position.